Benefits of Public Art

 Donating to the Art in Public Places Collection

 The Village of Palmetto Bay Art in Public Places Collection is composed of artworks which have been acquired through gift, purchase and extended loans since the inception of the program.
 The eclectic collection includes sculptures, paintings, drawings, photographs and textiles.
-Artworks in the Collection are located in municipal buildings, offices, parks and community center.
+Artworks in the Collection are located in municipal buildings, offices, parks and recreation rooms.

 All gifts to the Village must be approved by the Art in Public Places Advisory Board.
 Anyone who wishes to donate artwork must complete and submit an application which is reviewed by the Advisory Board and the Village Council.